 - In a 2010 study, 20 percent of girls and 25 percent of boys said they were bullied, bullied others, or both in the last month.

 - In the same study, 90 percent of third to fifth grade students said they felt sorry for students who are bullied, but sympathy often does not translate into action.

-- A 2009 study using a nationally representative sample of youth found that 20.8 percent were physically bullied, 53.6 percent were verbally bullied, 51.4 percent were socially/relationally bullied, and 13.6 percent were electronically bullied at least once over a two month period.
+A 2009 study estimated that at least 20.8% of youth in the US were physically bullied, 53.6% were verbally bullied, 51.4% were socially bullied, and 13.6% were cyber bullied at least once over a two-month period.